musig/documentation/README.md

 ## State machine and events

 Like any other paxos algorithm MuSig is a transaction handler.
 Hence a state machine or an event handler is not directly part of MuSig.
 A state machine (for example a database) can be integrated with MuSig.
 Transactions from MuSig can be configured as events to the state machine.
-Though there are state machines internal to the protocol.
+There are state machines internal to the protocol.

 | Transaction-T1    |     | Transaction-T2    |     | Transaction-T3   |     | Transaction-T4    |
 | ----------------- | --- | ----------------- | --- | ---------------- | --- | ----------------- |